CapnScabby/nora-service/README.md

 THAT'S IT, you are ready to deploy to Heroku!
 Build the app and the  schema with `npm run heroku-postbuild` before deploying.
 To deploy follow the instructions from the Heroku website or if you linked your account in Heroku with Github just push to github.

+You must push in order to deploy, otherwiset the gitsubmodule will not be resolved

 ## README DISCLAIMER